Teoscar Hernández Player Props: Mariners vs. Diamondbacks

 Teoscar Hernández At The Plate

-- In 39 games this season (37.9%), Hernandez has picked up an RBI, and in 17 of those games (16.5%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Hernandez has driven in a run in 39 games this year (37.5%), including 17 games with more than one RBI (16.3%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 37 games this season (35.9%), including multiple runs in six games.
+- He has scored a run in 37 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.